 Preventative and Wellness Exams At Mayer Veterinary Hospital

 A wellness examination includes an evaluation of all of your pet’s major organ systems.
 We’ll use the wellness visit to ask you questions about your pet’s behavior, appetite, exercise habits, and regular activities at home.
 This is also an excellent time for us to discuss any routine diagnostic testing that may benefit your pet or to recommend any vaccinations that may be due.
+Two common examples are heartworms and fleas.
 If your pet seems healthy, a wellness examination is a good opportunity to note any changes, such as weight gain or loss or other subtle changes that may not be evident at home.
 Sometimes, information obtained during a wellness examination can help detect early signs of illness and address health issues before they progress.

 A wellness examination is also your chance to have us address your questions or concerns about your pet.
 We welcome your questions.
 No question is too small or too silly, and it is our pleasure to address your concerns.
 We strive to help you understand your pet’s health considerations, and we encourage you to be involved in decisions regarding your pet’s health care.